 Most sex crimes, such as rape and carnal knowledge of a minor younger than 15 years old, will require the convicted person to register as a sex offender.
 When this happens, a person’s name, photo, address, and infraction remains in the public view for a period of time anywhere from 15 years to the rest of their life.

-A dedicated Arlington sex crimes attorney will stand by your side all through the process, protecting your rights as a defendant and providing you with the advice and the legal services you need to answer the prosecution’s case.
+A dedicated sex crimes defense attorney will stand by your side all through the process, protecting your rights as a defendant and providing you with the advice and the legal services you need to answer the prosecution’s case.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.